arkreen/ArecVerifier/README.md

 The tool is used to verify the energy in the AREC issued
 ## Usage
 1. Clone Github repository
-2. npm install
+2. Install all the required packages, execute the following command in your command line
    ```
-   In your command line, please execute "npm install" command, which will install all the required packages
+   npm install
    ```